Brookfield Corporation: Brascan

 In 1992, Brookfield and Johnson Controls was established through a merger in Canada of Brookfield and Johnson Controls—a building systems and facility management company that was founded in the late 19th century by Warren S. Johnson, whose invention of the first electric room thermostat helped launch the building control industry.
 By 2012, Brookfield and Johnson Controls became an established industry leader with 11,500 locations across Canada.
 In 2007, Brookfield Asset Management acquired the Multiplex, an Australian international construction contracting company founded in 1962 by John Roberts. which was valued at that time at approximately A$7.3 billion.
 It was renamed Brookfield Multiplex in 2016.
 In 2012 Brookfield Asset Management and Johnson Controls Global WorkPlace Solutions (GWS) merged to create Brookfield Johnson Controls.

+History of Brookfield

+In April 1997, the Edper Group Ltd. announced its intention to merge with its subsidiary Brascan Ltd. At the time, Edper owned 47 per cent of Brascan shares.
+If approved, the merger would create a new $8 billion company.
+Robert Harding, president of Edper, stated that the intention of the merger was "furthering the simplification initiative that we started in 1993."
+On 10 July 1997, special meetings of both companies were held, and both groups of shareholders voted in favour of the merger.
+On 1 August 1997, the new EdperBrascan Corporation came into being as an Ontario corporation (number 1249197).

+In 2002, Bruce Flatt was appointed CEO of Brascan.

+In June 2005 Noranda, which was 41%-owned by Brascan, merged with Falconbridge Nickel Mines, and in August 2005 Brascan decided to sell its mineral holdings, to Xstrata.